 Basenjis can live long, healthy lives as long as they are provided with enough stimulation, care, and a high-quality diet that is tailored to their unique needs.
 Proper socialization is essential for this breed so always make sure you purchase a puppy from a reputable breeder.
 They will also be able to perform DNA tests on your puppy and its parents to ensure there are no underlying health issues present.

 These energetic dogs are known to be a healthy breed.
 However, the Basenjis can have some of these health conditions listed below:

-- Immunoproliferative Systemic Intestinal Disease – it is commonly known as malabsorption.
+- Immunoproliferative Systemic Intestinal Disease – Commonly known as malabsorption.
 This health condition is comparable to irritable bowel syndrome in humans.
-Affected Basenjis will have frequent loose stools and trouble with weight gain.
-Treatment includes changing the diet often, minimizing stress, and medication to decrease histamine reaction.
+Affected Basenjis will have frequent loose stools and trouble gaining weight.

-- Hypothyroidism is caused by a deficiency of thyroid hormone and may create signs that include mental dullness, obesity, infertility, and lack of energy.
-Medication must continue throughout their life.
+- Hypothyroidism - Caused by a deficiency of thyroid hormone.
+Signs include mental dullness, obesity, infertility, and lack of energy.
+Medication is usually lifelong for this condition.

-- Fanconi Syndrome is a kidney disease that involves the normal processing of sugars and proteins in the body.
-Indicators include excessive urination, excessive thirst, and high levels of glucose in their urine.
+- Fanconi Syndrome – A kidney disorder that allows vital nutrients and glucose to escape out of the body in the urine.
+Indicators include excessive urination, excessive thirst, and high levels of glucose in the urine.

-- Hip Dysplasia is an abnormal formation of their hip socket that can result in lameness and arthritis of their joint.
+- Hip Dysplasia - An abnormal formation of the hip socket that can result in lameness and arthritis of the joint.

 - Umbilical Hernia – This is usually a hereditary condition caused by a hole in the body wall around the belly button.
 In most cases, the protruding abdominal contents can be pushed back in with a gentle massage.
 However, in serious cases, the intestines can get stuck in the hernia which warrants immediate veterinary attention.